yukimemi/dvpm/README.md

     url: "neoclide/coc.nvim",
     branch: "master",
     build: async ({ info }) => {
+      if (!info.isUpdate || !info.isLoad) {
+        // build option is called after git pull, even if there are no changes
+        // so you need to check for changes return;
+      }
       const args = ["install", "--frozen-lockfile"];
       const cmd = new Deno.Command("yarn", { args, cwd: info.dst });
       const output = await cmd.output();